 Before operating a satellite tasting room, a winery must, on or after January 1, 2021, invest \$400 million in South Carolina in a Tier III or Tier IV county, as determined by Code Section 12-6-3360(B), and create at least 300 new jobs in South Carolina.
-The number of satellite tasting rooms a winery may operate is limited by the number of gallons of wine and alcoholic beverages the winery produces or bottles in South Carolina per calendar year: one satellite tasting room for 10 million gallons produced or bottled; two satellite tasting rooms for 20 million gallons produced or bottled; and three satellite tasting rooms for 30 million gallons produced or bottled.
+The number of satellite tasting rooms a winery may operate is limited by the number of gallons of wine and alcoholic beverages the winery produces or bottles in South Carolina per calendar year: one satellite tasting room for 10 million gallons produced or bottled; two satellite tasting rooms for 20 million gallons produced or bottled.